excentis/ByteBlower_GUI_examples/README.md

 ## Folders:

 * frameblasting: stateless frameblasting.
-This is mostly UDP traffic, although we also show howto send out custom made packets.
+This is mostly UDP traffic, although we also show how-to send out custom made packets.
-* tcp: statefull tcp.
-These examples show howto load the network with TCP traffic.
+* tcp: state-full tcp.
+These examples show how-to load the network with TCP traffic.
 * basic_usecases: You'll find here a couple worked out use cases.
 These are useful to get started with actual testing.
 * multicast: Examples around multicast.
 Both IPv4 (IGMP) and IPv6 (MLD) are available.
-* traffic profiles: In this folder you'll find realworld usecases implemented using the ByteBlower building blocks.
+* traffic profiles: In this folder you'll find real-world usecases implemented using the ByteBlower building blocks.